digitoimistodude/dude-really-simple-ads/README.md

 To disable globally, use `add_filter( 'drsa_use_utm', '__return_false' );`
 To disable by ad place, use `add_filter( 'drsa_use_utm\{place-id}', '__return_false' );`
 To disable by single ad, use `add_filter( 'drsa_use_utm\ad\{ad-id}', '__return_false' );`

+### Disable or change ad view throttle time
+If visitor reloads the page or visits in the same page again within 30 seconds after first visit, the new visit is not counted to ad views.
+If same ad is shown in multiple pages, each page has it's own throttle prevention.
+For exmaple if ad is in sidebar, reload within 30 seconds in frontpage does not count new view but visit in another page will.

+This is simple prevention to ensure that view count is somewhat accurate.

+Change the throttle time with filter `drsa_counter_cookie_timeout`, return thtrottle time in milliseconds.
+To disable the feature, return zero.

 ## Changelog